Are you a high achiever? Someone others look up too? Are you a perfectionist where whatever you do it’s just not quite good enough?

 Last year I was having a conversation with a friend about this and she asked me what I was studying now?
-I realised this wasn’t the usual conversation with a 38 year old with her own business, family and friends, a house and relationships to maintain.
+I realised this wasn’t the usual conversation with someone with her own business, family and friends, a house and relationships to maintain.
 However she was right, I’d just signed up to do a Masters degree!
 It was at this point I really started to question why I was collecting qualifications and certificates like they were going out of fashion and really started to look into it.
 I found out that Imposter Syndrome is something that so many people struggle with.

 The Imposter Syndrome is threatening your resilience to life, work and business and you have to stop it.

 Imposter Syndrome makes us feel that we aren’t clever enough, capable or creative enough despite everything that we have been achieving, or the qualifications or training that we have.
 I literally had no clue it was even happening to me and the chances are you won’t have realised it either.